 - Note 2: Make sure you identify SFCC as one of the schools you want to receive your financial aid application.
 You can use our school code of 007628.

 - Note 3: A+ students, you must fill out a FAFSA each school year.
 No A+ funds can be placed on your account until the financial aid office has a valid Student Aid Report on file.
 So file early and yearly to ensure you can use A+ funds to prepay your tuition and fees.

-4. If you haven't received a high school diploma or a GED certificate, you will not be eligible for financial aid until you receive your GED certificate or high school diploma.
-Please see an SFCC admissions advisor or academic counselor for more details.
+4. If you haven't received a high school diploma or a high school equivalency certificate, you will not be eligible for financial aid until you receive your high school equivalency certificate or high school diploma.
+Please see an SFCC admissions advisor or your Navigator for more details.

 5. Once your admission application is completed and you are admitted to SFCC, enroll in classes.